 - Must be along entire bottom of the back

 - Must be on the entire lower rear bar

 - Must have inverted L 12 inches long on upper rear of trailers

-Why there are reflective tape requirements for trucks and how it saves lives by preventing accidents
+Why the DOT reflective tape requirements for trucks exist and how it saves lives by preventing accidents

 All commercial trucks are legally required to be equipped with highly reflective tape or its equivalent in the form of reflectors, so they are more visible.
 But drive down any Michigan highway and it’s shocking to see just how many trucks still do not have reflective tape.

 A National Highway Traffic Safety Administration study found that the DOT reflective tape requirements for trucks are highly effective in preventing crashes.
 The study estimated that once all heavy trucks in the U.S. have been equipped with highly reflective tape, 7,800 crashes each year will be prevented.
 The study also estimated that 191 to 350 fatalities per year — meaning people killed driving into trucks without reflective tape in poor visibility conditions — will be prevented, as well as 3,100 to 5,000 people who suffer personal injury from these types of truck accidents.
 According to the study, this tape greatly reduces side and rear crashes into heavy tractor-trailers.